Jean-Jacques Dessalines

-Dessalines served as an officer in the French army when the colony was fending off Spanish and British incursions.
+Dessalines served as an officer in the French army when Saint-Domingue was fending off Spanish and British incursions.
 Later he rose to become a commander in the revolt against France.
 As Toussaint Louverture's principal lieutenant, he led many successful engagements, including the Battle of Crête-à-Pierrot.

-After the capture of Toussaint Louverture in 1802, who died in prison in France, Dessalines became the leader of the revolution and Général-Chef de l'Armée Indigène on 18 May 1803.
-He defeated a French army at the Battle of Vertières on 18 November 1803.
-Declaring St-Domingue independent on 29 November 1803 and Haiti an independent nation on 1 January 1804, Dessalines was chosen by a council of generals to assume the office of governor-general.
+In 1802, Louverture was betrayed and captured, and sent to prison in France, where he died.
+Thereafter, Dessalines became the leader of the revolution and Général-Chef de l'Armée Indigène on 18 May 1803.
+His forces defeated the French army at the Battle of Vertières on 18 November 1803.
+Saint-Domingue was declared independent on 29 November and then as the independent Republic of Haiti on 1 January 1804, under the leadership of Dessalines, chosen by a council of generals to assume the office of governor-general.

-He ordered the genocidal 1804 Haiti massacre of remaining whites, including former slave owners, in Haiti, many of whom were not willing to live in peace with the new free Haitian state, resulting in the deaths of between 3,000 and 5,000 people.
-He excluded surviving Polish Legionnaires, who had defected from the French legion to become allied with the enslaved Africans and the Germans who did not take part of the slave trade.
-He granted them full citizenship under the constitution and classified them as Noir, the new ruling ethnicity.
-Tensions remained with the minority of mixed-race or free people of color, who had gained some education and property during the colonial period.
+He ordered the 1804 Haitian massacre of the remaining French population in Haiti, killing between 3,000 and 5,000 people, and an exodus of thousands.
+Some historians cite the threat of a French reinvasion and reinstatement of slavery as one of the reasons for the massacre.
+Dessalines excluded surviving Polish Legionnaires, who had defected from the French, as well as Germans who did not take part in the slave trade.
+He granted them full citizenship and classified them as black.
+Tensions remained with the minority mixed-race population, who had gained some education and property during the colonial period.

-In September 1804, Dessalines was proclaimed emperor by the generals of the Haitian Revolution Army.
-He ruled in that capacity under the Imperial Constitution 1805 until being assassinated in 1806 by opponents who were against his rule.
+As Emperor, Dessalines enforced plantation labor to promote the economy and began an autocratic rule.
+In 1806, he was assassinated by members of his own administration and dismembered by a violent mob shortly thereafter.
+By the beginning of the 20th century, Dessalines began to be reassessed as an icon of Haitian nationalism.
+The national anthem of Haiti, "La Dessalinienne", written in 1903, is named in his honor.